 Weiner, Tim.
-Legacy of Ashes: The History of the CIA New York: Doubleday, 2007.
+Legacy of Ashes: The History of the CIA New York: Doubleday, 2007/2008.

 Readings--Library: There is no single text or group of texts capable of meeting the broad agenda of the course.
-In preparation for each meeting, students are expected to all of the assigned readings below.
-The undergraduate library in Helen C. White will hold 50 selected books on three-hour reserve, but all journal articles will have to be searched from the stacks in Memorial Library.
-The texts are also available via <e-reserve>, which you can access through your <MyUW> account.
+In preparation for each meeting, students are expected to read all of the required readings below marked by an asterisk ().
+Students presenting should review all readings in the "required" section.
+Most required readings are available via <e-reserve> for History 600/755, which you can access through your <MyUW> account.
+Moreover, the undergraduate library in Helen C. White will hold 50 selected books on three-hour reserve and journal articles are available in the stacks of Memorial Library.

 II.
-READINGS [N.B.: \Noteworthy Reading]:-
+READINGS [N.B.: Noteworthy Reading]:-

-[Discussion Paper Due, 10:00 am, Tuesday, September 2]
+{Discussion Paper Due, 9:00 am, Monday, January 23}

-WEEK1 (September 2): CENTRAL INTELLIGENCE--ORIGINS & HISTORY
+WEEK 1 (January 22): CENTRAL INTELLIGENCE--ORIGINS & HISTORY